 To reduce cellulite it is important to practice sports, eat a healthy diet and use cosmetic products with active ingredients that help reduce lipogenesis, stimulate lipolysis and activate microcirculation.
 We recommend using the anti-cellulite reducing gel twice a day to effectively reduce orange peel skin.

-Couperose is a skin condition characterized by dilated blood vessels, causing the nose and cheeks to look irritated and reddened with spider veins or small red veins.
+Couperose is a skin condition characterized by dilated blood vessels, causing the nose and cheek area to look irritated and reddened with spider veins or small red veins.
 In many cases, the skin may also be sensitive, dry and itchy.

-There are several causes of couperose, e.g. genetics, temperature changes, solar radiation, stress and an unhealthy lifestyle.
+There are several causes of couperose, for example, genetics, temperature changes, solar radiation, stress and an unhealthy lifestyle.

-Atopic dermatitis or eczema is a chronic skin condition characterized by dryness, itching, erythema and desquamation, and is characterized by an altered skin barrier and hyperactivity of the immune system.
+Atopic dermatitis or eczema is a chronic skin condition with dryness, itching, erythema and scaling, characterized by an altered skin barrier and hyperactivity of the immune system.

 Dermatitis is conditioned by environmental factors such as temperature, chlorine from swimming pools or soaps, and by endogenous factors such as stress.